 It has been a pleasure to work alongside Pete and Cort at the Aurora Area CVB.
 They have been very helpful in lining things up for the upcoming PBA Xtra Frame Parkside Open at Parkside Lanes in Aurora, IL September 30-October 2.

 2012 Best Bowler ESPY Award winner: Sean Rash

 How to Get to Aurora

-Being situated just 40 miles southwest of Chicago makes getting to Aurora a breeze, with a variety of options for traveling teams trying to reach this bustling suburban area.
+Being situated just 40 miles west of Chicago makes getting to Aurora a breeze, with a variety of options for traveling teams trying to reach this bustling suburban area.

 By Car: If coming from Chicago or northern states such as Wisconsin or Minnesota, take Interstate 94 to Interstate 88 and take the IL-31 exit 117 toward Aurora/Batavia.
 If coming from the south, take Interstate 65 to Interstate 88 and if coming from the west, take Interstate 80 to Interstate 88.

 By Air: Chicago O’Hare International Airport has direct flights to 217 destinations.
 Midway International Airport is another great option for traveling teams.